What does the Shared Infrastructure Programme offer?

-There are a number of ways you can connect to the SWIFT network.
-As an alternative to a direct connection to SWIFT, users can opt to use an indirect or shared connectivity.
-Users who decide to connect through an entity not belonging to their own corporate group can do so via a service bureau.
+Looking to tap into SWIFT?
+There are a number of ways to connect to the network.
+As an alternative to doing so directly, users can opt to use indirect or shared connectivity.
+Choosing to do so through an entity not belonging to users' own corporate group can be done via a service bureau.

-To help customers in their due diligence when engaging with a service bureau, SWIFT’s Shared Infrastructure Programme (SIP) provides a supporting framework.
+Because doing your due diligence when engaging with a service bureau can be complex at the best of times, SWIFT's Shared Infrastructure Programme (SIP) is here to help by providing a supporting framework.

-The SIP defines eligibility criteria, roles and responsibilities, as well as legal, financial and operational requirements that service bureaux must meet at all times.
-In addition, SWIFT performs additional checks, including on-site inspections, to verify compliance at specific moments.
+The SIP lays out eligibility criteria, roles and responsibilities, as well as legal, financial and operational requirements that service bureaux must adhere at all times.
+Additionally, SWIFT performs further checks including on-site inspections to further verify compliance.

 SWIFT regularly reviews and adapts the SIP to reflect market and technical developments and the evolving threat landscape.

-The service bureau is responsible for its own service provision and for its continued compliance with the SIP towards SWIFT.
+That said, service bureaux are responsible for their own service provisions and for their continued compliance with the SIP towards SWIFT.

 Register as a SWIFT service bureau

-choose the right provider for their needs and enables service bureaux to position themselves in the market.
+Choosing the right provider for customers' needs enables service bureaux to position themselves in the market.

 A SWIFT service bureau must meet the programme’s specified skills certification requirements.